rollkit/docs/tutorials/gm-world.md

 ---
-description: Build a sovereign rollup with Ignite CLI, Celestia, and Rollkit locally and on a testnet
+description: Build a sovereign rollup using only Rollkit CLI and mocked DA network
 ---

 # GM World Rollup